 - 1/4 tsp each sea salt, black pepper, cinnamon, nutmeg

 - 1 cup roughly chopped kale

 Preheat oven to 350 degrees F (176 C) and line a baking sheet with parchment paper.

 Using a sharp knife, cut off the tops of the sugar pumpkins and then halve them.
 Use a sharp spoon to scrape out all of the seeds and strings (see notes for a link to roasting seeds).

 Brush the flesh with oil and place face down on the baking sheet.
 Bake for 45-50 minutes or until a fork easily pierces the skin.
 Remove from the oven, let cool for 10 minutes, then peel away skin and set pumpkin aside.

-To a large saucepan over medium heat add 1 Tbsp olive oil (amount as original recipe is written // adjust if altering batch size), shallot and garlic.
+To a large saucepan over medium heat add olive oil, shallot and garlic.
 Cook for 2-3 minutes, or until slightly browned and translucent.
 Turn down heat if cooking too quickly.